 “police district” means an area established as a police district under the Police Act 1892.

 [Regulation 25 inserted in Gazette 6 Dec 1996 p.
-6808-9].
+6808-9.]

 26. Prohibited firearms

 (1) Subject to subregulations (2) and (2a), the acquisition, sale, possession or use of a firearm or ammunition specified in the Table to this regulation is absolutely prohibited.